MHDINGBI/MHDINGBI/README.md

 ### 🎯 I’m currently working on:

-- 🌱 Enhancing my skills in **AI and automation** for the AEC industry
+- 🧠 **Learning Python, Git, and GitHub** to enhance my skills in structural engineering
 - 🔍 Exploring **generative design** and its applications in structural engineering
 - 📚 Building **open-source** tools to assist engineers with BIM and structural tasks